-There are some advisors who WANT this life but just don’t know how to get it.
-They’ve lost touch with their internal entrepreneur and have caved into allowing someone else to run their life.
+There are some advisors who want this life but just don’t know how to get it.
+They’ve lost touch with their internal entrepreneur and have caved allowing someone else to run their life.
 When you only get one life to live and you want to live it to the fullest while you’re capable of doing so, two things are for certain … you’ve got to be able to say “no” and you must control your calendar.
 If you’re looking for that entrepreneurial freedom associated with a lifestyle practice, here are four things we see as necessary to consider.

 Discipline means sticking to it.
 Making the decision to have a lifestyle practice takes courage to say “no” to things that will take away from your lifestyle.
 For example, when you make the decision to work until 7pm every evening to accommodate your clients you may also be making the decision to not be enjoying a family dinner together.
 Every time you say “yes” to something, you’re actually saying “no” to something else too.
 Discipline yourself to set boundaries and priorities and then stick to them.

-Have you ever heard someone say to a dog owner, “Boy, Shadow sure has you trained!”
+Have you ever heard someone say to a dog owner, “Boy, Spot sure has you trained!”
 That’s because the dog knows exactly what to do in order to get the attention of his owner.
 The dog has “trained” the owner to respond instead of the other way around.
 The same thing happens with clients sometimes.
 If you’re not careful, your clients will train you to jump when they say jump.
 A lifestyle practice is possible when you train your clients that you too have a life and family that requires your attention.
 Perhaps you work late on Tuesday and Thursday to accommodate clients, leaving M-W-F for your family.
 Or perhaps you stop returning calls and emails at 7pm to give your full attention to your family.
 Client training happens when it’s supported by your discipline.